 Zero-based budgeting can take a little bit of extra work, since individuals would need to sit down at the start of each month to assign exact dollar amounts to necessary expenses, discretionary expenses, savings, and other costs.

-Zero-based budgeting aims to stick within the dollar amount assigned to each expense.
-Budgeters, here, seek to stop spending in each category when the allotted dollar amount gets spent.
+With zero-based budgeting, the goal is to stick within the dollar amount assigned to each expense.
+Budgeters seek to stop spending in each category when the allotted dollar amount gets spent.

 One part of adopting a budget is finding a tracking system that works for the long haul.
 So, when figuring how to track spending, it can be helpful to go with the approach that fits individuals’ financial goals and habits.

 Online budget tracking tools are one way to help make sense of spending.
-With SoFi Checking and Savings®, members gain access to spending reports and budgeting tools.
+There are plenty on the market, and your bank may well have tools for this purpose.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.